Coolant stop leak

 Leaking coolant reservoir

-Coolant stop leak products will NOT seal a leak in a coolant reservoir.
-That’s because the reservoir is subject to heat expansion and contraction and because of the plastic materials these reservoirs are made from.
+Stop leak products will NOT seal a leak in a coolant reservoir.
+That’s because the reservoir is subject to heat expansion and contraction and because of the plastic materials these reservoirs are made from — nothing sticks to high-density polypropylene or HD polyethylene.

 Can a stop leak additive fix a head gasket leak?

 Head gasket leaks are a whole different animal, so the stop leak additive products work differently.
 Since head gasket leaks are usually pressurized, you can’t rely on a “plugging” type of fix.
-Most head gasket sealers are made with a heat sensitive compound like sodium silicate that hardens when it comes in contact with high heat.
-In a blows head gasket situation, the high heat is usually near the gasket breach.
-However, head gaskets can also leak in low pressure areas like a coolant or oil passage.
-Neither of those get as hot as a leak from the cylinder.
+Most head gasket sealers are made with a heat-sensitive compound like sodium silicate that hardens when it comes in contact with high heat.
+In a blown head gasket situation, the high heat is usually near the gasket breach.
+However, head gaskets can also leak in low-pressure areas like a coolant or oil passage.
+Neither of those gets as hot as a leak from the cylinder.

-Also, some head gasket sealers require you to drain all the coolant and replace with water before adding the head gasket sealer.
-In that case, you dump and refill and then run the engine for the recommended time period.
-Then most require you to empty the coolant and expose the sealer to air for 24-hrs.
+Also, some head gasket sealers require you to drain all the coolant and replace it with water before adding the head gasket sealer.
+In that case, you dump and refill and then run the engine for the recommended time.
+Then most require you to empty the coolant and expose the sealer to air for 24 hours.
 Other head gasket sealers can be added directly to the existing coolant.
 Keep in mind you CANNOT add those products to the coolant reservoir—it must go poured into the actual radiator.

 Can a stop leak additive fix an AC refrigerant leak?